shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ];
 ```

-If you have not chosen the Laravel, then please make sure to [set the ENV vars as described above](#toc-env-vars).
+If you have not chosen the Laravel in the stack chooser on App creation, then please make sure to [set the ENV vars as described above](#toc-env-vars).

 ### Database migration